 The national racial reckoning that emerges in the wake of the George Floyd and Breonna Taylor murders cause both Alex and Kevin to reflect on their own relationship and on the unspoken power dynamics within it.
 They decide they need a break from each other.

-Alex continues working by Zoom with a few of the men from the previous project.
+Alex continues working by Zoom with one of the men from the previous project.
 Later in 2020, he forms his own organization, The Reentry Theater of Harlem (RTH) and utilizes and reinterprets what he learned in R4R to support justice-impacted men and women.

 Kevin doesn’t know anymore what his role is supposed to be in the project.
 He invented it; shouldn’t he have a role?
-Or as a white man who never served time, should he hand over what he knows and walk away?
+Or, as a white man who never served time, should he hand over what he knows and walk away?
 He thinks maybe he should write a book about the work and exit stage left.
 He has a book proposal accepted by a publishing house and then… doesn’t write the book.
 He’s kind of lost…

 Alex continues his work, both at Stella Adler Studio of Acting and with RTH.